Ways to Get a Bigger Tax Refund

 Is it better to owe taxes or get a refund?

 If your tax planning approach is aimed at getting as large a refund check back from Uncle Sam as possible, you're not alone.
-According to one recent study, an estimated 59 percent of Americans expect to receive a tax refund for the 2023 tax year.
+In 2025, an estimated 90.2 million taxpayers received a refund, with an average direct deposit refund of $3,023, according to the IRS.

 But most financial experts agree that getting back a large refund isn't really something that individuals should be aiming for.

 Sure, it's better than owing money to the IRS.
 But the best-case scenario would actually be to fine-tune your withholdings so that you’re having the right amount of taxes taken out of each paycheck.
-When tax season comes around, this means you may not be getting a check back—but you won't owe one, either.
+When tax season comes around, this means you may not be getting a refund—but you won't owe money, either.

-Why?
-Because when you get a tax refund, it essentially means that you loaned that money to the government.
-Had you not overpaid, you would have had more of that money at your disposal each paycheck throughout the year.
-And more money in your pocket means more opportunity to put your money to work for you—growing through investments, paying off expensive debt or building an emergency fund.
+When you get a tax refund, it essentially means that you loaned that money to the government.
+Had you not overpaid, you would’ve had more of that money to use throughout the year.
+That means more opportunity to put your money to work for you—growing through investments, paying off expensive debt or building an emergency fund.

 The benefit of using financial professionals to help you tax plan